 Table 4 shows how ∑PAH-16 are distributed between the different pyrolysis products for wood chips (CWC) and digested sewage sludge 1 (DSS-1) at different temperatures.
 For CWC and DSS-1, >98% of ∑PAH-16 end up in the pyrolysis condensate except for CWC-700 on which 63% of the PAHs are in the condensate and 37% are emitted in the exhaust.
-Measured PAH-16 concentrations in the pyrolysis condensate ranged from 800 – 2600 g kg-1 from DSS-1-800 and CWC-600, respectively (Table S.5 so far).) and this fraction has thus the potential to be regarded as hazardous waste (∑PAH-16 >1 %) (European Commission, 2014).
+Measured PAH-16 concentrations in the pyrolysis condensate ranged from 800 – 2600 g kg-1 from DSS-1-800 and CWC-600, respectively (Table S.5) and this fraction has thus the potential to be regarded as hazardous waste (∑PAH-16 >1 %) (European Commission, 2014).
 Less than 0.3% PAHs were emitted via the gas phase, whereas 0.04-1.33 % PAHs ended up in the biochar.
 Since the PAH-content in the feedstocks were low or below detection limits (<LOQ for CWC and 1.48 mg kg-1 for DSS-1), this confirmed the second hypothesis that PAHs are formed during pyrolysis, in accordance with what is expected during incomplete combustion processes (Buss et al., 2022).
 The Biogreen unit is designed to achieve a rapid separation of pyrolysis gas and biochar to avoid recondensation of compounds volatilized from the solid matrix, such as PAHs.
 Volatilized PAHs thus exit the pyrolysis reactor to be condensed into the pyrolysis oil or emitted with the flue gas.
 Most of the PAHs partition into the condensate rather than the flue gas because of the high affinity of hydrophobic PAH (high KOW) (Jesus et al., 2022) or the organic oil fraction that dominates pyrolysis condendates (Papari & Hawboldt, 2018).

 PCBs

-A total mass balance was not conducted for PCBs because PCBs were not measured in the gaseous phase. ΣPCB-7-concentrations in the pyrolysis condensate were 22, 106, and 113 µg kg-1 for DSS-2-600, LSS-600, and DSS-1-600, respectively.
-Excluding the gaseous phase, 0-3% of PCBs was retrieved in the biochar, and 99-100 % in the condensate.
+A total mass balance was not conducted for PCBs because PCBs were not measured in the gaseous phase. ΣPCB-7-concentrations in the pyrolysis condensate were 22, 106, and 113 µg kg-1 for DSS-2-600, LSS-600, and DSS-1-600, respectively (Table S.5).
+Excluding the gaseous phase, 0-3% of PCBs was retrieved in the biochar, and 99-100 % in the condensate (Table S.6).
 This suggests the PCBs follow a similar trend to the PCDD/Fs.

 Table 4 Distribution of ∑PAH-16 and ∑PCDD/F-17 in biochar, pyrolysis condensate, and exhaust (particles and gas).
 The distribution is normalized to the amount of feedstock used to produce the corresponding product fractions and normalized for yield of each pyrolysis product.
 The mass balance deviation is the difference in percent between the total PCDD/F-concentration in the feedstock and the summed concentration in the pyrolysis products to estimate PAH and PCDD/F formation/degradation.